jjvardakis/multistatic_radar/Readme.md

 2. Navigate to the relevant folder (e.g., `RangeDoppler`, `bistatic_tracker`, or `cartesian_tracker`).
 3. Follow the instructions provided in the respective script files to process data and track targets.

-Feel free to explore and adapt the code to suit your specific radar application!
+Feel free to explore and adapt the code to suit your specific radar application! 🛰️📡🎯

----

-Remember to customize the content with any additional details specific to your project.
-Good luck with your multistatic radar development! 🛰️📡🎯